Disability for Musculoskeletal Cancers and Tumors

-Does my Musculoskeletal Cancers and Tumors qualify for VA disability?
+Do my Musculoskeletal Cancers and Tumors qualify for VA disability?

 The VA will rate all cancers and tumors that officially qualify as service-connected.
 See our Service-Connection page to see if yours qualifies.

-Does my Musculoskeletal Cancers and Tumors qualify for DoD Disability?
+Do my Musculoskeletal Cancers and Tumors qualify for DoD Disability?

 The DoD will rate all cancers and tumors that officially qualify as service-connected and also make you Unfit for Duty.